willykc/templ/README.md

 ## Samples

-The included samples showcase some of Templ's use cases.
+The included samples showcase some use cases.

 The following output file extensions should be used when configuring live entries from samples: